bokkypoobah/StatusNetworkTokenAudit/audit/README.md

 ### ContributionWallet.sol
 * My comments on the code can be found in [ContributionWallet.md](ContributionWallet.md)
+* This contract will hold the funds from the crowdsale
+* This contract receives the funds from the crowdsale when sent by `StatusContribution.doBuy(...)`
+* [x] This contract's `withdraw()` function can only be executed by the controlling multisig and can only be executed after the sale is finalised
+* [x] There are no areas for potential overflow, underflow, division, division by zero and type conversion errors
+* There is a `transfer(...)` function to transfer the ethers to the multisig within the `withdraw()` function
+  * [x] But this function can only be called by the multisig
 * Source [../contracts/ContributionWallet.sol](../contracts/ContributionWallet.sol) that includes the following file:
   * [../contracts/StatusContribution.sol](../contracts/StatusContribution.sol)